Post-detection inference for sequential changepoint localization: A simulation-based approach for parametric pre- and post-change settings

 And for $L=\infty$, define $M^j_{t,\infty} := M_t(X_1^j(\theta_0,t,\theta),\cdots,X_{\tau_{j,t}^\theta}^j(\theta_0,t,\theta)), \text{ if } t\leq\tau_{j,t}^\theta<\infty$ and equal to $-\infty, \text{ if }t> \tau_{j,t}^\theta \text{ or }\tau_{j,t}^\theta =\infty.$ Our confidence set is the collection of all $t$ before $\tau$, for which we fail to reject $H_{0,t}$ at level $\alpha\times\P_{\theta_0,\infty}(\tau\geq t)$:

 Algorithm~\ref{algo:comp-post} summarizes the method.
 Note that, even when $\mathcal{S}^\prime_{\tau-t+1}$ is an infinite set, the threshold $\sup_{\theta\in\mathcal{S}^\prime_{\tau-t+1}}\operatorname{Quantile}(1-\hat\alpha_{t};M_t,\{M_{t,L}^j(\theta)\}_{j=1}^B)$ can be approximated by discretizing $\mathcal{S}^\prime_{\tau-t+1}$ into a grid and evaluating the quantile for values of $\theta$ on this grid, taking their maximum.
-While this approach is conceptually straightforward, it is computationally intensive; related experiments are in Section F of the Supplementary.
+While this approach is conceptually straightforward, it is computationally intensive.
 Moreover, in many cases, we can derive a suitable upper bound of this threshold, which is computationally, statistically efficient and does not require any approximation.
-Details are provided in Section C of the Supplementary, along with two concrete examples of the Gaussian and Poisson mean change problems.
+Details are provided in Section C of the Supplementary, along with a concrete example of the Gaussian mean change problems.